 This is a follow up story for Ugly Duckling.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Ishan Dutta and I’m the founder of Ugly Duckling Hair Color.
 I started the company more than 5 years ago to create better professional hair color products.